Couple reunites for 74th anniversary after COVID-19 restrictions separated them

 - July 22: Tests ID more than 59,000 Hoosiers with coronavirus.

-- July 23: Tests ID more than 60,000 Hoosiers with coronavirus.
+- July 23: Indiana’s death toll rises above 2,700.
+Tests ID more than 60,000 Hoosiers with coronavirus.
 Center Grove Schools push back start date to Aug.
 12. Westfield Washington Schools says it will reopen Aug.
 13 under a “hybrid” plan.
 Pike Township Schools decides to start with online-only classes beginning Aug.
 11.

-- July 24: Indiana’s death toll rises above 2,700.
-Tests ID more than 61,000 Hoosiers with coronavirus.
+- July 24: Tests ID more than 61,000 Hoosiers with coronavirus.
 Bars, taverns and nightclubs in Indianapolis are shut down again.
 City officials also return to other previous restrictions.
 The nation hits 4 million positive tests for COVID-19.

 - July 25: Tests ID more than 62,000 Hoosiers with coronavirus.
 Indiana Fever begins WNBA season after delays.

-- July 27: Indiana governor’s order to wear face coverings begins.
+- July 27: Tests ID more than 63,000 Hoosiers with coronavirus.
+Indiana governor’s order to wear face coverings begins.
 Great Lakes Valley Conference, which including University of Indianapolis, postpones most fall sports, including football, men’s and women’s soccer, and volleyball, until spring.

 - July 30: NBA season will resume.